opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To activate/deactivate the cycling of previously created keys:**

-    Click the tab with a circular arrow ( |Toonz71_318| ) visible after the last key of a series.The cells affected by the cycled
+    Click the tab with a circular arrow (|circular_arrow|) visible after the last key of a series.The cells affected by the cycled

 movement are marked on the right by a vertical zigzagged line.